mmburu8/Last-Rocket-Analytics/README.md

 This application looks at number of views, likes and comments of each song in an album

-Inspired by my love of music and passion for data analytics Shout out to Takeoff True Legend, Microsoft Azure for free education and Google Developers for free resources
+Inspired by my love of music and passion for data analytics.

+Shout out to Takeoff True Legend, Microsoft Azure for free education and Google Developers for free resources.

 By Martin Mburu